wlonk/arcadia/rules/making_characters.rst

 *characters* are aware of or discuss in-fiction.
 They are for you, the players, only.

 Then choose a passion for your character.
 See :ref:`passions` for details.
+Passions determine how you replenish your sense of purpose, and what sort of magic you know and why.

 .. todo:: Design character sheet.